-Basic settings: Restores the parameter settings, incl. special parameters, to the default values of the respective instrument.
-Any stored false signal suppression or user-programmed linearisation curve, as well as the measured value memory, are deleted.
+Basic settings: Resetting of the parameter settings incl. special parameters to the default values (presettings) of the respective instrument.
+Any created false signal suppression or user-programmable linearization curve as well as the measured value memory are deleted.

-The following table shows the default values of the instrument.
-Depending on the instrument version or application, all menu items may not be available or some may be differently assigned:
+The following tables show the default values of the instrument.
+Depending on the instrument version or application, all menu items may not be available or some may be differently assigned.